 By applying the seven tips for preventing business email spam above, you can improve your email spam filter´s spam detection rate from typically 96% to virtually 100%.
 However, your employees also have an important role to play in reducing the amount of spam email received by your business.

 Educating your employees about how to identify, flag and report any business email spam they receive can help to reduce the risks of email-borne threats.
 You should also test your employee´s on their ability to spot business email spam by sending them occasional “fake” spam emails.

 SpamTitan is TitanHQ´s solution for detecting business email spam - a solution that uses the complete set of mechanisms listed above to achieve 99.97% spam detection.
 The high level of spam detection is complemented by dual anti-virus software that includes malicious URL blocking and phishing protection.

 SpamTitan has a choice of deployment options - SpamTitan Cloud and SpamTitan Gateway - that make it an ideal solution for business of all sizes.
 Both options are universally compatible with all operating systems and infinitely scalable.
 Both options are also easy to configure and manage remotely via a browser-based portal.

 The best way to evaluate our spam filtering solution, and test out our tips for preventing business email spam, is to try SpamTitan in your own environment.
-Consequently, we invite you to take advantage of the most appropriate solution for your business (SpamTitan Cloud or SpamTitan Gateway) for thirty days, with no set-up costs, no contracts, no credit card and no obligation to continue with our service.
+Consequently, we invite you to take advantage of the most appropriate solution for your business (SpamTitan Cloud or SpamTitan Gateway) with no set-up costs, no contracts, no credit card and no obligation to continue with our service.